 F. Personal information and fannish identities

 The OTW is committed to protecting the privacy of our users, including the separation many fans choose to keep between their legal, "real life" names and their fannish pseudonyms.
-Unauthorized disclosure of a fan's personal information is a violation of the Terms of Service.
+Unauthorized disclosure of a fan's personal information and/or data which is included within the definition of Special Categories of Personal Data violates the Terms of Service.
 For these purposes, "personal information" may include legal names and other information sufficient to identify a person in the physical world that they have not voluntarily shared on the Archive itself.
-"Personal information" may also include the identity of the creator of an orphaned fanwork.
+"Personal information" may also include the identity of the creator of an Orphaned fanwork.
+The Archive reserves the right to delete, hide, mask or otherwise make unavailable to the general public any personal information and/or data which is included within the definition of Special Categories of Personal Data.

+If you are a resident or citizen of the European Community, you can request that the OTW assemble the data about you that it has in our archive, and provide a copy in electronic format to you; we agree to provide such data to you within a reasonable time.

 G. Harassment

 Harassment is any behavior that produces a generally hostile environment for its target.
 This includes activities such as bullying and hazing by groups of people as well as personal attacks by individuals.
 Not everyone agrees about what is offensive and unacceptable.
-Individual users are encouraged to try to resolve problems on their own before contacting the abuse team.
+Individual users are encouraged to try to resolve problems on their own before contacting the Policy & Abuse team.

 Harassment is not allowed.
 Users engaging in this behavior may be warned, suspended, or permanently suspended as described in the general abuse procedure.

-When judging whether a specific incident constitutes harassment, the abuse team will consider factors such as whether the behavior was repeated, whether it was repeated after the offender was asked to stop, whether the behavior was targeted at a specific person, whether that target could have easily avoided encountering the behavior, whether the behavior would be considered unacceptable according to normal community standards, etc. Additionally, making complaints that are both (a) repeated and (b) baseless, particularly those targeting a specific user, can be considered harassing behavior and may be deemed a violation of the ToS.
+When judging whether a specific incident constitutes harassment, the team will consider factors such as whether the behavior was repeated, whether it was repeated after the offender was asked to stop, whether the behavior was targeted at a specific person, whether that target could have easily avoided encountering the behavior, whether the behavior would be considered unacceptable according to normal community standards, etc. Additionally, making complaints that are both (a) repeated and (b) baseless, particularly those targeting a specific user, can be considered harassing behavior and may be deemed a violation of the ToS.

-While these complaints will be reviewed on a case by case basis, in general, threatening content will be considered harassment, while content that is merely annoying will be allowed.
+While these complaints will be reviewed on a case by case basis, in general, threatening Content will be considered harassment, while Content that is merely annoying will be allowed.
 Please note that most statements like "X is a terrible actor and should die!" are not death threats.
 Writing a story where X dies as part of the plot is also not usually a death threat.
-Content that is harder to avoid (such as comments on the target's fanworks) will be judged more strictly than content that is easily avoidable (such as stories).
+Content that is harder to avoid (such as comments on the target's fanworks) will be judged more strictly than Content that is easily avoidable (such as stories).

-The behavior of the original poster (the complaint subject) may also affect the abuse team's determination.
-If the original poster repeatedly contacts the subject of the content about the content after being told to stop, harasses the subject, or requests that others harass the subject, the content may be considered part of a general pattern of harassment and be removed.
-Please use your best judgment both when producing content of this type and when reporting it.
+The behavior of the original poster (the complaint subject) may also affect the team's determination.
+If the original poster repeatedly contacts the subject of the Content about the Content after being told to stop, harasses the subject, or requests that others harass the subject, the Content may be considered part of a general pattern of harassment and be removed.
+Please use your best judgment both when producing Content of this type and when reporting it.

 A special note on RPF (real-person fiction):